-I bought a travel trailer this year and have been learning a lot from the school of hard knocks.
-In this post I want to share some of the mistakes I’ve made with my trailer, as well as mistakes I’ve seen from other RVers as we’ve traveled around.
+I bought a travel trailer this year and made tons of RV mistakes in the school of hard knocks.
+In this post I want to share some of the blunders I’ve made with my trailer, as well as mistakes I’ve seen from other RVers as we’ve traveled around.

-Hopefully, you can learn from my mistakes–and those that I’ve seen–and keep your trailer or motorhome in pristine condition.
+Hopefully, you can learn from my RV mistakes–and those that I’ve seen other RV newbies make.
+Here’s how to keep your trailer or motorhome in pristine condition.

-While at the family reunion this summer, my brother-in-law set out his RV awning on a hot day and then went to the store.
-The wind picked up suddenly, and the awning tore itself apart in a matter of minutes before I could make my way over there to fix it.
+At the family reunion this summer, my brother-in-law set out his RV awning on a hot day.
+Then he went to the store.
+The wind picked up suddenly, and the awning tore apart in a matter of minutes before I could make my way over there to fix it.

-Lesson learned: Always take down the awning in anything more than a light breeze, and never leave your RV with the awning down even if it’s not windy when you leave.
+Lesson learned: Always retract the awning during anything more than a light breeze.
+Never leave your RV with the awning open even if it’s not windy when you leave.

 After a few hours with 6 people working on it, we were able to fix the awning.
 Fortunately, none of the poles actually bent, they just became disassembled.
-If your awning does tear, you can find a step by step guide we wrote all about how to repair a torn awning, here.
+If your awning does tear, check out our step-by -step guide about how to repair a torn RV awning.

-My neighborhood has beautiful tree-lined streets, so when I park my RV against the curb in front of the house, I have to be very careful to make sure the tall RV behind my truck doesn’t hit the limbs.
-Even though I was trying to be careful, I still made the mistake when pulling out last week.
+My neighborhood has beautiful tree-lined streets.
+When I park my RV against the curb in front of the house, I have to be very careful to make sure the tall RV behind my truck doesn’t hit the limbs.
+One day I was trying to be careful while parking.
+But I still made one of the most common RV mistakes when pulling away.

-The trailer hit a thick limb and tore part of the roof.
+The trailer hit a thick limb and tore the roof.
 Whoops!
 Needless to say, I broke out the chainsaw and amputated the limbs sticking out over the street.

 Using the Built-In Carbon Monoxide Detector

-The built-in carbon monoxide detector in an RV is terrible.
-Seriously terrible.
+Relying on the built-in carbon monoxide detector is a big RV mistake.
+Seriously big.
 Yes, it keeps you safe, but they unfortunately go off when they are low on power.
 Which means they go off all the time if you are using battery power for the heater at night.

 When they go off, they usually don’t tell you if it’s going off because of low power, or if there is an actual emergency.
 This creates a “carbon monoxide alarm that cried wolf” scenario.
-You may not believe it when it’s an actual emergency!
+You may not believe the detector when it’s an actual emergency!

-RV tires are the #1 most common point of failure, and the most likely reason that you’ll eventually end up on the side of the road with cars zipping past you.
+RV tires are the #1 most common point of failure.
+RV tire blowouts are the most likely reason that you’ll eventually end up on the side of the road with cars zipping past you.

 Taking Curves Too Fast

-I didn’t necessarily make this mistake this year, but it’s a mistake that I saw a fellow RVer make and unfortunately it resulted in their entire rig flipping over into the ditch beside the road.
-Fortunately, nobody was hurt but it didn’t look like the camper trailer survived.
+I didn’t necessarily make this mistake this year, but it’s a mistake that I saw a fellow RVer make.
+Unfortunately it resulted in their entire rig flipping over into the ditch beside the road.
+Nobody was hurt but it didn’t look like the camper trailer survived.

-For me, a backup camera on an RV is not optional–it’s necessary equipment.
-I was hesitant when I bought this wireless backup camera on Amazon if it was really a necessary expense.
+My RV backup camera is necessary equipment.
+I was hesitant when I bought this wireless backup camera on Amazon.
+I wondered if it was really a necessary expense.
 It was!
-It has saved me so many times!
-So I guess this one is a mistake I actually avoided 🙂
+The RV backup camera has saved me so many times!
+For example:

 The install was a piece of cake (under 10 minutes), and it has worked flawlessly.
-I even look at it when I’m on a winding mountain road to know if I’m holding up traffic behind me and need to pull over.
-It’s really handy.
+I even look at it when I’m on a winding mountain road.
+This way I know if I’m holding up traffic behind me and need to pull over.
 Read my review of the Furrion backup cam here.